-Nine out of the eleven identified "other projects" are projected to have an impact on farmland in the study region, for a total of 1,000 acres.
+Nine out of the eleven identified "other projects" are projected to have an impact on 1,000 acres of farmland in the study region.
 The smallest impact is expected from the Loogootee Trail, which is expected to convert approximately one quarter of an acre.
 The largest impacts are expected from the coal to diesel plant in Dale with 232 acres of impact and a solar field near Huntingburg with 680 acres of impact to farmland.